Spenalva1/react-quiz-app/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
+This application/site was created as a variant to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/Bu3G2irnaXmfwQ8sZkw8) was to build an application to complete the given user stories.
+Instead of making questions of countries, the app fetch the questions from [Open Trivia DB](https://opentdb.com/)

 ## How To Use